kcleland0818/module3-project-solution/README.md

 Run the Junit tests to ensure the code passes the tests.

-Once you have that working, edit the `ConcertRepository` class to add a method named `findByPerformer` that takes one parameter, a string representing the name of the performer, and returns a `Concert` object.
+Once you have that working, edit the `concert.ConcertRepository` class to add a method named `findByPerformer` that takes one parameter, a string representing the name of the performer, and returns a `concert.Concert` object.
 The method should iterate through the array looking for a concert having a matching performer name.

-*Be careful, the size of the array does not represent the number of `Concert` objects in the array, so some array elements may be null.*  The method should return `null` if the repository does not contain a concert for that performer.
+*Be careful, the size of the array does not represent the number of `concert.Concert` objects in the array, so some array elements may be null.*  The method should return `null` if the repository does not contain a concert for that performer.